-The entire earned income and net profits received and/or earned within the Taxing District with a non-resident provision in the applicable tax ordinance, by a nonresident of the Taxing District who is not required to pay a similar tax elsewhere is subject to taxation by the Municipality in which the person works.
+The entire gross earned income/compensation and net profits received and/or earned within the Municipality Taxing District with a non-resident provision in the applicable tax ordinance, by a nonresident of the Taxing District who is not required to pay a similar tax elsewhere is subject to taxation by the Municipality in which the person works.
 Nonresidents are not subject to taxation by the School District.

 Persons with Green Cards, who are employed for a wage or who endeavor to earn a net profit within a member taxing authority, shall be considered a domiciliary (someone who is physically present in a place with the intent to remain there indefinitely), as the person in question has made this address or location their domicile of choice (the domicile that an individual has the power to select through intent and physical presence).
-Therefore persons with Green Cards shall be liable for timely filing and paying the earned income tax/net profits tax when the person is physically present through their residing, or employment, or conducting a business within a member municipality.
+Therefore persons with Green Cards shall be liable for timely filing and paying the earned income/compensation tax and net profits tax when the person is physically present through their residing, or employment, or conducting a business within a member municipality.

 Any person claiming non-residency status must provide proof of non-residency such as a passport with valid student or exchange visitor's visa, driver's license or other acceptable documentation.
-Any person claiming non-residency exemption status must provide proof of payment of local income taxes elsewhere for the concurrent time period.
+Any person claiming non-residency exemption status must provide proof of payment of local earned income/compensation and net profits tax elsewhere for the concurrent time period.